yasdel/yashardeldjoo.github.io/_pages/about.md

 <p> I am an assistant professor at  <a href="http://www.en.poliba.it/" target="\_blank" style="color: #B509AC">Polytechnic University of Bari</a> (Politecnico di Bari), Italy affiliated with the  <a href="http://sisinflab.poliba.it/research/" target="\_blank" style="color: #B509AC">Information Systems Laboratory (SisInf Lab)</a>, under the lead of <a href="http://sisinflab.poliba.it/dinoia/" target="\_blank" style="color: #B509AC">Prof. Tommaso di Noia</a>.
+I have defended my PhD dissertation, with "con lode" (highest distinction in Italy) on July 2018!

 My main areas of research span a range of topics focusing largely on recommender systems, multimedia processing and machine learning.
 I have received a B.Sc. degree in Electrical Engineering from University of Guilan, a B.A. degree in English, Linguistics from University of Gothenburg, an M.Sc. degree in Electrical Engineering from Chalmers University of Technology, Sweden and a Ph.D. degree in Computer Science from <a href="http://www.en.poliba.it/" target="\_blank" style="color: #B509AC">Polytechnic University of Milan</a> (Politecnico di Milano), Italy.
-During my Ph.D., I was a visiting researcher at <a href="https://www.jku.at/en/institute-of-computational-perception/" target="\_blank" style="color: #B509AC">  Johannes Kepler University (JKU) Linz</a>, Austria for a period of 6 months.
-I earned all my academic degrees (B.Sc., MS.c. and Ph.D) with a distinction title.<br> <br>
+During my Ph.D., I was a visiting researcher at <a href="https://www.jku.at/en/institute-of-computational-perception/" target="\_blank" style="color: #B509AC">  Johannes Kepler University (JKU) Linz</a>, Austria for a period of 6 months.<br> <br>
 </p>

 <hr />